GXboy12345/autosort-scripts/README.md

 #### Default Configuration

-If no `autosort_config.json` file exists, the script will create one with default categories including Images, Audio, Video, Documents, Code, Archives, and more.
+If no `autosort_config.json` file exists, the script will create one with **25+ default categories** including all the categories listed above.
+The default configuration is comprehensive and covers most common file types.

 #### Automatic Updates